 A major goal of our research is to improve models of the psychology and neurobiology of aging.
 The psychology of aging has revealed that some functions improve with age while others decline.
 For example, older adults have an experience advantage over younger people but are disadvantaged by increasing limitations in fluid cognition.
 We examine the implications of these changes for decision making in old age.
 Much of this work has focused on the role of learning ability for making financial decisions.
 In this line of studies we use recent, novel learning as an model of fluid cognition and accumulated knowledge (crystalized learning) as a model of experience.
 This set of studies on learning and decision making aims to make contributions not only to models of cognition and aging but to our understanding of fluid and crystalized intelligence more generally.

 The neuromodulator dopamine is implicated not only in variability in cognitive function but also plays an important role in motivation.
-There are well-documented declines in dopamine receptors across adulthood (on the order of 5–10% per decade).
-However, the relation between age-related declines in dopamine function and motivational factors have received little study, and research has neglected the potential overlap of or dissociations in dopamine’s influence on neurobiological systems that are associated with cognitive and motivational changes in adulthood.
-We are exploring these interactions using multimodal imaging protocols that include comprehensive behavioral individual difference measures as well as fMRI and PET imaging of dopamine receptors.
+In a meta-analysis of 30 years of human neuroimaging (PET/SPECT) research, we quantified declines in the dopamine system (receptors, transported, synthesis) across adulthood as 3.7–14.0% per decade.
+Negative effects of age on DA transporters and receptors were moderate to large, and age effects were larger for D1- than D2-like receptors.
+In contrast, there was no significant effect of age on DA synthesis capacity.
+This cumulative aggregation of decades of research identified presynaptic mechanisms (spared synthesis capacity and reduced DA transporters) that may partially account for previously unexplained phenomena whereby older adults appear to use dopaminergic resources effectively.
+The relation between age-related declines in dopamine function and motivational factors have received little study, and research has neglected the potential overlap of or dissociations in dopamine’s influence on neurobiological systems that are associated with cognitive and motivational changes in adulthood.
+In several projects in progress, we are exploring these interactions using multimodal neuroimaging protocols that include comprehensive behavioral individual difference measures as well as fMRI and PET imaging of dopamine receptors.
 We are interested in how pharmacological interventions can enhance cognition, and how behavioral interventions can enhance neurochemical function.